 Dynamic Force Matching

 Bottom-up CGing approaches make it possible to extend the applicability of atomistic simulations to larger length and time scales, thus allowing the study of larger systems on time scales that otherwise would not be possible to achieve with the computational resources at hand.
 While such CG models are usually successful in reproducing equilibrium properties of the all-atom system (such as radial distribution function), they often fail to reproduce dynamic properties, such as self-diffusion rates and other transport coefficients.
 More specifically, faster diffusion is typically exhibited by the CG system due to the absence of the fluctuation forces from the movement of individual atoms that were removed or reduced into effective CG sites.
-In collaboration with Prof. Hans C. Andersen from Stanford University, as one of my ongoing postdoctoral projects in Voth group, we are developing a method for construction of dynamic CG models that accurately reproduce both equilibrium and dynamic properties.
-This is achieved by reintroducing the fluctuation forces into the "non-dynamic" CG model in a manner that does not disrupt any of its equilibrium properties and does not affect the model's efficiency in a notable way.
+In collaboration with Prof. Hans C. Andersen from Stanford University, we have developed a method for the construction of dynamic CG models that accurately reproduce both equilibrium and dynamic properties.
+This was achieved by reintroducing the fluctuation forces into the "non-dynamic" CG model in a manner that does not disrupt any of its equilibrium properties and does not affect the model's efficiency in a notable way.

-My latest work in Voth group is devoted to mesoscopic modeling of membrane-protein systems using discrete quasi-particle approach.
-It has been shown before that such approaches allow for investigation of large-scale transformation of plasma membranes (or membrane remodeling) under the influence of curvature generating proteins.
-The Mesoscopic Membrane with Proteins Model (MesM-P) that we recently formulated makes it possible to target principally new problems and phenomena on experimental length and time scales.
-MesM-P has been implemented in a highly scalable and computationally efficient manner as part of LAMMPS open source package and will be available to anyone interested in mesoscale simulations of membranes-protein systems after the publication of the first paper that introduces the method and that is currently in works.
+One aspect of my work was devoted to mesoscopic modeling of membrane-protein systems using a discrete quasi-particle approach.
+It has been shown before that such approaches allow for the investigation of large-scale transformation of plasma membranes (or membrane remodeling) under the influence of curvature generating proteins.
+The Mesoscopic Membrane with Proteins Model (MesM-P) that we formulated makes it possible to target principally new problems and phenomena on the experimental length and time scales.
+MesM-P has been implemented in a highly scalable and computationally efficient manner as part of LAMMPS open-source package and is available to anyone interested in mesoscale simulations of membranes-protein systems.
 Similar quasi-continuum approaches can be used to study a wide range of biological problems, including polymer melts (e.g. of actin or DNA) and active nematic systems driven by motors.

-I am interested in fundamental understanding of molecular mechanisms behind vital biological processes, such as cell signaling and bacterial resistance.
-My group will develop novel and efficient computational methods that will enable large-scale and long-time simulations of complex biological systems containing tens or hundreds of proteins and biological membranes.
-The predictions made by those methods will promote the development of new drugs and therapeutic treatments.
+I am interested in the fundamental understanding of molecular mechanisms behind vital biological processes, such as innate and adaptive immunity, gene regulation, and metabolism.
+I am developing novel and efficient computational methods to enable large-scale and long-time simulations of complex biological systems containing tens or hundreds of proteins, nucleic acids, and biological membranes.
+The predictions made by those methods will promote the fundamental understanding as well as the development of new therapeutic strategies and drugs.